serverscom/terraform-provider-serverscom/docs/topics/resources/serverscom_dedicated_server.rst

 .. _resource_serverscom_dedicated_server:

-Dedicated Server
+Dedicated server
 ================

-Provides an Servers.com dedicated server resource.
+Provides a Servers.com dedicated server resource.
 This can be used to create, modify, and delete servers.
 Servers also support `provisioning <https://www.terraform.io/docs/provisioners/index.html>`_.

 Example
 *******